Sonos Move review: What can the first portable Sonos speaker do?

 Design and workmanship

-With just a quick glance, Sonos fans will see that the Move is another Proproduct of the manufacturer.
-The speaker comes in a single color - namely black -, has a subtle logo on the front and has the obligatory touchpad with some far-field microphones on the top.
+Even at a quick glance, Sonos fans can see that the Move is another product from the manufacturer.
+The speaker comes in a single color - black -, has a subtle logo on the front and has the obligatory touchpad along with some far-field microphones on the top.

 Compared to the Sonos One, however, this model is a little rounder and taller.
 Nevertheless it should profit easily on any shelf.
 Other differences become apparent when you take a look at the back.
 Instead of an Ethernet port and a power cable, there are connectors for the charging station and a USB-C port.
 Both serve to charge the device, with the charging base being simply a minimalistic black plastic circle that you can easily place the Move in.
 USB-C is practical when you're on the go, as you can use a power bank to refill the speaker's battery.
 Sonos only sells the Move in one color, black.